 Additional guidance is available for disabled students on referencing accessible formats.

 The Bibliographic Management page will tell you about tools you can use to track and organise your references.

 Cite Them Right has a 'Basics' section, which includes information such as:

-The Being digital website provides a number of resources to help you to avoid plagiarism, and shows you how to include in-text citations and reference lists within your written work.
+Being Digital, is an online collection of short easy-to-follow activities.
+Being Digital provides resources to help you to avoid plagiarism and show you how to include in-text citations and reference lists within your written work.